-The White Teacher mushroom spores are for a more experienced microscopy enthusiast because its spores are more translucent and need a practiced eye to study them.
+The White Teacher mushroom spores are for a more experienced mushroom spore microscopy enthusiast because their spores are more translucent and need a practiced eye to study them.
 The White Teacher is a hybrid strain that comes from the Golden Teacher Mushroom Spores and the Albino Penis Envy strains.
 The spores are visually stunning, and you are bound to enjoy studying them too.

 A favorite among advanced microscopists is the Penis Envy (PE) strain which is related to the spores mentioned above, not just because of its interesting name that refers to the shape of the mushroom, but because of its beautiful microstructures.
 PE requires a very experienced eye because its high popularity means that you’ll need to know the genuine spores under the microscope to avoid scams.
 Once you understand mushroom spores in general and a grasp of genetics, you can identify PE spores much easier and get the most value for your purchase.

 These are only three of almost 200 types of mushroom spores, so this can become a long-lasting and sustainable hobby to study using your microscope.
 As long as the spores are strictly for educational purposes, they are legal to purchase in most US states.
 Some spores become illegal only when they’re germinated and produce mycelium, which is the lace-like webbing that you may find on rotting tree trunks or underground.
 From the mycelium come the mushrooms themselves.